20LitersAdmin/filterbuildscheduler/README.md

   - by tech, and traverse up tree for each tech
   - Alphabetical by UID or name

 - easy-print report for setup crew:
+  - select a single tech (99% its SAM3, once every 18 months it'll be RWHS, MOF or Handpump)
   - every component and their subs w/ current counts

 - is Oauth Email syncing causing the R14 Memory Quota Exceeded issue?